Cloud Computing

 (https://csrc.nist.gov/publications/detail/sp/800-145/final

-Overcoming legal challenges in a business-friendly manner
+Overcoming legal and regulatory challenges in a business-friendly manner

 Position of the Swiss Bankers Association